Workiva/over_react/README.md

 [](#__START_EMBEDDED_README__)

-## Additional docs
+## Migration Guides
-To further document APIs that can be found in OverReact, the [doc](doc) directory was created.
-The documentation found in that directory includes:
- - [OverReact Redux Documentation](doc/over_react_redux_documentation.md): The official documentation source for OverReact Redux, with an indepth description of `connect` and usage with `UiComponent2`.

-    Migration guides from other state management libs:
+- __Migration guides from other state management libs:__
     - [BuiltRedux to Redux](doc/built_redux_to_redux.md): A guide to transitioning to OverReact Redux from BuiltRedux.
     - [Flux to Redux](doc/flux_to_redux.md): A guide to how to transition from w_flux to OverReact Redux.
-This guide also introducers a new architecture, Influx, that can be used for incrementally refactoring.
+This guide also introduces a new architecture, Influx, that can be used for incremental refactors.
-- Migration guides from older versions of over_react:
+- __Migration guides from older versions of over_react:__
     - [Dart2 Migration](doc/dart2_migration.md): Documentation on the Dart 2 builder updates and how to transition componentry to Dart 2.
-    - [UiComponent2 Transition](doc/ui_component2_transition.md): A document discussing the changes between `UiComponent` and `UiComponent2`, as well as how to migrate.
+    - [UiComponent2 Migration](doc/ui_component2_transition.md): Documentation about differences between `UiComponent` and `UiComponent2`, as well as how to migrate to `UiComponent2`.
-    - [New Boilerplate Migration](doc/new_boilerplate_migration.md): Documentation on the changes to the component boilerplate, as well as how to migrate to the new boilerplate.
+    - [New Boilerplate Migration](doc/new_boilerplate_migration.md): Documentation about changes to the component boilerplate, as well as how to migrate to the new boilerplate.
+        > _This migration requires that you first perform the [`UiComponent2` migration](doc/ui_component2_transition.md)._

 ## Using it in your project